- Home/

 Key Facts

-- The average cost of dog walking in the UK ranges from £5 to £25 per walk, depending on the location, walk length, and the dog walker’s experience.
-However, prices can increase further if additional services are provided, such as pet grooming and boarding.
-It's also important to note that the price range doesn’t include extra commission fees from online marketplaces that offer dog walking services.
+The average cost of dog walking in the UK ranges from £5 to £25 per walk, depending on the location, walk length, and the dog walker’s experience.
+This often doesn’t include commission fees charged by online marketplaces offering dog walking services.

 A professional dog walking service is an excellent way for dog owners to give their pets the best care.
 Having a dog is an ongoing responsibility.
 When you want or have to be away from your pet, it’s comforting to know they can still receive attention and exercise from a professional dog handler.
 But how much do dog walkers cost?